Robocup-Lyontech/Robocup-Lyontech.github.io/_pages/lyontech_team.md

 The **Robocup LyonTech Team** or  consortium consists of highly qualified researchers in computer science (AI, vision, navigation) working in research and teaching environments together with groups of highly skilled students.

 **La Doua - LyonTech** is the main technology campus of Lyon, France.
 This campus is home to 25000 students, 1500 researchers and 1200 PhD students, spread out over a 100 hectare area.
 Different organizations inside the campus gathered to create the **LyonTech team** in order to participate to the **Robocup@home challenge**.
-The **LyonTech team members** belong to three teaching entities, two research laboratories, and mainly to the Chroma research team from INRIA :
+The **LyonTech team members** belong to two teaching entities, two research laboratories, and mainly to the Chroma research team from INRIA :

 - **CPE Lyon**, Engineering school, former robocup team in 2013 and 2016
 - **INSA Lyon**, Engineering school, candidate for robocup 2016 organization
-- **University Claude Bernard Lyon 1** and its engineering school Polytech Lyon
 - **CITI Lab.**, Centre of Innovation in Telecommunications and Integration of Service (INRIA)
 - **INRIA**, Computer science and Mathematics laboratory
 - **LIRIS**, Vision and information system laboratory (CNRS)